ssko7098/capstone/wiki/minutes/Week-3/20240812 - ClientMeeting.md

 ## Agenda

-* Item 1 - Video Summaries & Feedback
+* Item 1 - Weekly Team Check-in Video
-* Item 2 - Challanges Discussion
+* Item 2 - Q&A
-* Item 3 - Technical & Requirement Questions
+* Item 3 - Sprint Plan
-* Item 4 - Allocation of Tasks and outline of until next meeting
-* Item 5 - General Business
+* Item 4 - General Business

 Meeting open at: 17:40 PM

-## Weekly Team Check-in Video
+## Item 1: Weekly Team Check-in Video

 [YouTube](https://youtube.com/playlist?list=PL2wiUopS5j4HkuyZHSTeXcRwj7CU5L0pL&si=61sttFD6Xoa-ev1Y)

-## Q&A
+## Item 2: Q&A

 **Question: When will we be given access to the dataset of images provided by the client?**